 7. Stainless Steel In-line Oxygenation Assembly

-When you’re ready to invest in a pro tool for wort aeration, this in-line oxygenation setup is perfect.
+When you’re ready to invest in a pro tool for wort aeration, this is perfect.
 It’s made entirely of stainless steel and has a thermometer built in.

 This assembly lets you inject pure oxygen through a 2-micron stone straight into your wort during transfer.
 It’s so good at what it does, the manufacturer recommends transferring half your wort before beginning oxygenation.